sorry2lemma¶

 -1 is the last theorem, -2 is second-to-last, etc.

 If not specified, all theorems are processed.
+When theorems_only is false, indices position over all declarations (not just theorems).

 extract_sorries · bool · default: True · Lift sorries into standalone lemmas